jmcameron/attachments/migration/source/migrate-1.5-to-2.5.rst

      .. warning::
         When you edit the migration CSV file, make very sure you use an editor that does not insert a Byte Order Marker (BOM).
-On windows, use a text editor such as notepad or pspad.
+On windows, use a text editor such as notepad++ or pspad.
 For suggestions on how to prevent or remove the BOM for other editors, try searching for::

           eliminate byte order marker emacs